egbrighton/BaylorIRES2020/README.md

 # Elizabeth Brighton BaylorIRES2020 Evaluation
+Both programs have similar functionality.
+Each takes a directory path as an argument from the command line and searches through it.
+The Java portion finds .java files and the Python portion finds .py files.
+Each creates an Abstract Syntax Tree for the respective file found and saves it to the folder the file was found in under the .ast extension.
 ## Java Portion

 The Java portion consists of 3 packages within the main folder, and 2 packages within the test folder.